Succeeding with Sales Enablement: Definition, Tools, and Strategies

 Most companies have some form of sales enablement in place.
 According to the 2017 CSO Insights Sales Enablement Optimization Report, nearly 60% of companies now have a dedicated enablement person, program, or function.
 As recently as 2013, that number was lower than 20%.

 But there’s always room to grow, and even organizations that emphasize this imperative miss out on important elements along the way.

-Here’s a look at five vital steps to ensuring sales enablement success:
+Here’s a look at four vital steps to ensuring sales enablement success:

 1. Imprint a Culture of Collaboration and Adoption

 Yes, sales enablement software and tools are important, but the tools don’t matter much unless you get your people in order first.
 Take steps to maximize cross-functional collaboration, and make sure you’ve got the dedicated resources to train and acclimate your salespeople to any new solutions that might come into the fold.